Mastering the Asia Squat: A Guide to Tradition, Benefits, and Practice

 Benefits of squatting

-As the results of the study, squatting will control the excess fat in the abdomen not develop to improve body size.
+As the results of the study, squatting will control the excess fat in the abdomen and not develop to improve body size.

-When squatting, the muscles of the body contract a lot, equivalent to 40% of the activity of muscle contraction when walking, which supports in maintaining a healthy body for the squatting person.
+When squatting, the muscles of the body contract a lot, equivalent to 40% of the activity of muscle contraction when walking, which supports maintaining a healthy body for the squatting person.

 The harm of squatting